• Multiple Offers

 • Acid-base titrations: Acid-base titration mainly depends on the neutralization between acid and base when mixed in solution.
 More significantly, the strength of an acid is determined using a standard solution of a base.
 This process is also called acidimetry.

 • Precipitation titrations: Precipitation titration is based on insoluble precipitation where two reacting substances are brought in contact, which is called precipitation titration.
 The titrant reacts with the analyte and forms an insoluble material.
-The titration continues until the analysis is completely over.
+It continues until the analysis is completely over.
 When the titrant is high it reacts with the indicator and signals to end the titration process.

 • Complexometric titrations: The complexometric titration is where an undivided complex is formed at an equivalence point.
 This is greater than the precipitation titrations, and there will be no error due to co-precipitation.